Regularity of intrinsically convex $W^{2,2}$ surfaces and a derivation of a homogenized bending theory of convex shells

 Observe that the right-hand side of \eqref{gk-1} is positive and bounded away from zero and infinity.
-Hence the following lemma implies that $f$ is a (locally) convex function. \begin{lemma} Suppose $f\in H^2(B)$ satisfies $\det\D^2 f \geq c > 0$.
-Then $f$ is either locally convex on $B$ or locally concave on $B$. \end{lemma} \begin{proof} This is proven in \cite{sverak}.
-As observed in \cite{sverak}, the results in \cite{IwaniecSverak} (which were conjectured in \cite{sverak}) indeed allow to relax the $W^{2,\infty}$ hypothesis in \cite{sverak} to the $H^2$ hypothesis used here.
-We refer to \cite{h-sverak, LewickaMahadevanPakzad} and the references therein for more on this. \end{proof}
+Hence the following lemma implies that $f$ is a (locally) convex function. \begin{lemma} Let $c$, $R > 0$ and let $\t f\in W^{2,2}(B_R)$ satisfy $\det\D^2\t f \geq c$ almost everywhere on $B_R$.
+Then $\t f$ is either locally convex on $B_R$ or it is locally concave on $B_R$. \end{lemma} \begin{proof} This is proven in \cite{sverak}.
+As observed in \cite{sverak}, the results in \cite{IwaniecSverak} (which were conjectured in \cite{sverak}) indeed allow to relax the $W^{2,\infty}$ hypothesis in \cite{sverak} to the $W^{2,2}$ hypothesis used here. \end{proof} \begin{lemma} We have $f\in C^1(B)$. \end{lemma} \begin{proof} We know from Proposition \ref{pro1} that $n_u : U\to\S^2$ is continuous.

-We may assume that $f$ is convex, and then, e.g. by a result of \cite{Heinz-MZ1959} or by \cite{Caff1, Caff3}, we may assume that $f$ is strictly convex on $B$.
-One can then deduce from \eqref{gk-1} that $f\in C^1$, but we give a direct proof of this: \begin{lemma} We have $f\in C^1(\Psi(B))$. \end{lemma} \begin{proof} We know that $n_u : B\to\S^2$ is continuous.
 And so is $\Phi$.
 Since $\t n_u = n_u(\Phi)$, we see that $\t n_u$ is continuous.
 Upon scalar multiplication of \eqref{gk-2} with $e_3$, we have

-Since $n_u(\Phi)\cdot e_3$ is continuous and strictly positive, we conclude that $(1 + |\D f|^2)^{-1/2}$ is continuous, hence so is $\D f$, by \eqref{gk-2}. \end{proof}
+Since $n_u(\Phi)\cdot e_3$ is continuous and strictly positive, we conclude that $(1 + |\D f|^2)^{1/2}$ is continuous.
+Hence so is $\D f$, by \eqref{gk-2}. \end{proof}

 The following lemma is \cite[Theorem 1']{NikolaevShefel}; cf. also \cite{Caff2}.